-- Over 200 residential on-site sewage treatment systems installed.
+- More than 200 residential on-site sewage treatment systems installed.

-- Rainwater harvesting systems installed in households in the northern islands, providing over 1 million litres of drinking water storage.
+- Rainwater harvesting systems installed in households in the northern islands, providing more than 1 million litres of drinking water storage.

 - Audit of commercial sanitation systems in the pilot area and installation of three new commercial systems.

 - Support to the Cook Islands Government to draft a national sanitation policy, and strengthening and enforcing improved sanitation procedures and practices.

 - Implementation of a communications and public education program for improved sanitation.